Large grants programme

 Timeline:

-First round application deadline: 16th December
+First round application deadline: 26th February 2026

-Decisions on first round communicated: 24th January
+Decisions on first round communicated: by 20th March 2026

-Second round application deadline: 24th February
+Second round application deadline: 1st May 2026

-Final decisions communicated: by 28th March
+Final decisions communicated: 3rd July 2026

 Grants are then distributed within 4 weeks of the decision being communicated.